HrushikeshPawar/Snake-AI/README.md

 # Snake AI

+**Update:** This repo has been archived.
+It was meant for testing purpose.
+I am working on an project which will deploy nearly all possible techniques to play the Snakes game.
+Stay tuned for more updates.

 A fun project to learn different techniques to solving (playing) the Snake Game.
 The code is not yet ready and may not be readable as I am still learning it is meant for my understanding.
 Nevertheless you are free to have a look.